Credit Cards Payoff guide

 Best uses

-• Compare normal payment versus extra payment.
+• Compare the regular payment with an extra monthly payment.

 What this calculator is for